-She didn’t make it to 101, and I’m sure IDS has a lot to do with it.
+She didn’t make it to 101, and I’m sure IDS had a lot to do with it.

-‘The X1 will be in soon,’ the driver asks.
+‘The X1 will be in soon,’ the driver says.
 ‘Are you sure you don’t mind going the long way around?’

 ‘No, no, not at all,’ I reply, suppressing the urge to cartwheel down the aisle.
-Rather than the 20-minute hop down the bypass faster bus would take us on, the scenic route is just what we’re after.
+Rather than a 20-minute hop down the bypass the faster bus would take us on, the scenic route is just what we’re after.

 No sooner are we out of Mold than we cross into the Clwydian Range, an Area of Outstanding Natural Beauty, and begin an ear-popping ascent.
 A silvery veil of mist cossets the hills away to our right, but these notoriously rainy slopes still burst into flamboyant greens our eyes didn’t know existed.
-If Joseph was Welsh, there’s no doubt about it, his Technicolour Dreamcoat would’ve been in emerald and lime, avocado and jade.
+If Joseph was Welsh, there’s no doubt his Technicolour Dreamcoat would’ve been in emerald, lime, avocado and jade.

 Low tree tunnels, their form shaped by vehicles forever clattering their branches, block out much of the light ahead.
-There’s still enough of it for the reflectors from a tour of cyclists to glint in the prancing shards as we reach tiny Maeshafn, our first village in Denbighshire.
-Mobbed by an eager hive of bees, the hanging baskets outside the Miners Arms are alive with waggle-dancing movement.
-The pub’s name harks back to when lead extraction was the village’s chief industry, although with their garrison of insect workers on hand, it’s presumably honey making now.
+There’s still just enough sunshine for the reflectors from a pelaton of cyclists to glint in prancing shards as we reach tiny Maeshafn, our first village in Denbighshire.
+Mobbed by an eager hive of bees, the hanging baskets outside the Miners Arms are alive with waggle dancing.
+The pub’s name harks back to when lead extraction was the village’s chief industry, although with its garrison of insect workers, it must surely now be honey production.

 A family of four has set up a full suite of plastic tables and chairs on their front lawn.
-A barbeque coughs out the first grey wisps of smoke, and while spots of rain are in the midday air, the tent a few yards away suggest they’re settling in for the night.
+A barbeque coughs out its first grey wisps of smoke, and while spots of rain are in the midday air, the tent a few yards away suggests they’re settling in for the night.

-The road to Eryrys is so compact that incoming cars squeeze in as much as possible to hedges and dry-stone walls to avoid altercations with the bus, which threads each gap with surgical precision.
-Our first sheep of the day munch their way through luscious pastures, pockmarked with the chimney vents of former mine workings.
+The road to Eryrys is so compact that oncoming cars take cover inside hedges to avoid a dust-up with the bus.
+The driver threads each gap with surgical precision, leaving scant millimetres between smooth passage and an insurance claim.
+It’s where we see our first sheep of the day, munching their way through luscious pastures, pockmarked with the chimney vents of former mine workings.

 ‘This is beauuuuuutiful,’ Eleanor says, as if it needed mentioning at all.

-Our bus swings back towards the river, where a father and his toddler are waiting in their garden.
-The youngster flutters his hands in excitement as we pass, so the driver waves to him, tapping his horn for good measure which makes the little ‘un crease double in hysterics and his dad give an appreciative thumbs-up.
+Our bus swoops back towards the river, where a father and his toddler wait in their garden.
+The youngster flaps his hands in excitement as we pass, the driver waves back, tooting his horn for good measure.
+This makes the little ‘un crease in hysterics and his dad gives an appreciative thumbs-up.

-No less dense in the final knockings of this short but oh-so-sweet journey is the undergrowth; the chlorophyll of the leaves, grasses and stems being coaxed out and magnified by the damp climate.
+The undergrowth is no less dense in the final knockings of this short but oh-so-sweet journey; the chlorophyll of the leaves, grasses and stems being coaxed out and intensified by the damp climate.
 We wend our way along deserted lanes towards the A494, the direct route from Mold which the X1 would’ve largely stuck to.
-It’s still not a bustling highway, cleaved as it is through an undulating mountain pass.
+It’s still not exactly a bustling highway, cleaved as it is through an undulating mountain pass.

-Most of the traffic is bikers heading in the opposite direction, fresh from being flung around the twisting stretch by Llanbedr-Dyffryn-Clwyd.
-It’s an alpine section so demanding that they should hold rallies on it if they don’t already.
-It dips, soars and throws in a pair of hairpin bends for good measure.
+Most traffic is from bikers heading in the opposite direction, fresh from being flung around the twisting stretch by Llanbedr-Dyffryn-Clwyd.
+It dips, soars, and throws in a pair of hairpin bends for good measure.
 All this while being enveloped in the quilt of cloud which has, until now, been just out of reach.

 Droplets collect on the bus’s windscreen, combining with the fog to obscure the peak of Foel Fenlli away to the north.
-The second highest hill in the Clwydian Range, it was once the home of the heretical King Benlli, whose fort became engulfed by “fire from Heaven” during the early 5th according to the Historia Brittonum.
-This act of God came about because Benlli opposed the teachings of Germanus of Auxerre (later, Saint Germanus) – in other words, his followers torched it rather than any spiteful deity.
+The second highest hill in the Clwydian Range, it was once the home of the heretical King Benlli.
+His precipitous fort became engulfed by “fire from Heaven” during the early 5th century according to the Historia Brittonum.
+This act of God came about because Benlli opposed the teachings of Germanus of Auxerre (later, Saint Germanus).
+In other words, Germanus’s followers torched it.

 It’s a peak scaled each year in a race by the pupils and staff of Ruthin School, who complete the 7.5-mile course hoping to win a jar of marmalade.
 As far as sporting trophies go, it might not be as prestigious as the Ashes, but will be much tastier.
 Seeing as the school charges £13,000 per annum for day pupils and a smidge over £40,000 for boarders (it’s a sign of change in world economics that as well as Euros, its website has a currency converter into Roubles, Yuan and Hong Kong Dollars), you’d think they could at least afford a decent trophy for the mantlepiece.